 The Potential Impact of Not Backing Up

-There are several aspects to consider of the impact of data loss, including the types of data at risk, how it can affect company operations, and how legal consequences can potentially ripple out.
+There are several aspects to consider regarding the impact of data loss, including the types of data at risk, how it can affect company operations, and how legal consequences can potentially ripple out.

 Types of Risks for Not Performing Data Backup

 It’s important to understand the scope of backup’s protection.
-Additionally, there are some data more at risk than others.
+However, there are some data more at risk than others.
 This is because certain documents contain critical, confidential information within them.
-Either way, it’s important to protect the documents and its data.
+Either way, it’s important to protect the documents and their data.

 Types of data more at risk:

 - Accounting records